jh5486/GetDataProject/CODEBOOK.md

 # CODEBOOK

-#` Instruction:
-#
-# Create one R script called run_analysis.R that does the following:
-# 1. Merges the training and the test sets to create one data set.
-# 2. Extracts only the measurements on the mean and standard deviation for
-#    each measurement.
-# 3. Uses descriptive activity names to name the activities in the data set
-# 4. Appropriately labels the data set with descriptive variable names.
-# 5. From the data set in step 4, creates a second, independent tidy data
-#    set with the average of each variable for each activity and each subject.

 # STEP 1
-#' Downloading data file, unzip the file and put it in a "dataset" folder
-#  Set the variable `directory` <- file.path("./dataset/UCI HAR Dataset")
+  Downloading data file, unzip the file and put it in a "dataset" folder Set the variable `directory` <- file.path("./dataset/UCI HAR Dataset")

-#' Assign descriptive variable names
+  Assign descriptive variable names
-#  For the relevant data downloaded to `directory`, defined three
-#  categories `Feature`, `Activity`, `Subject` for the data set.
+	For the relevant data downloaded to `directory`, defined three categories `Feature`, `Activity`, `Subject` for the data set.

-#' Read the dataset list of files and assign to variables as data frame
+ Read the dataset list of files and assign to variables as data frame

-#' Merges the training and the test files to create one data set `DataSet1`
+ Merges the training and the test files to create one data set `DataSet1`
-	# 1. Combine the data frames `subject`, `activity`, `feature` by rows using `rbind`
+	1. Combine the data frames `subject`, `activity`, `feature` by rows using `rbind`
-	# 2. Assign names `subject`, `activity`, `feature` data frame
+	2. Assign names `subject`, `activity`, `feature` data frame
-	# 3. Combine the `subject` & `activity` & `feature` as DataSet1 for all data
+	3. Combine the `subject` & `activity` & `feature` as DataSet1 for all data

 # STEP 2 & 3
-#' Extracts only the measurements on the mean and standard deviation for each measurement
+  Extracts only the measurements on the mean and standard deviation for each measurement
-	# 1. Subset Name of Features by measurements on the “mean()” and standard deviation “std()”
+	1. Subset Name of Features by measurements on the “mean()” and standard deviation “std()”
-	# 2. Subset the data frame Data by selected names of Features
+	2. Subset the data frame Data by selected names of Features
-	# 3. Uses descriptive activity names to name the activities in the data set
+	3. Uses descriptive activity names to name the activities in the data set

 # STEP 4
-#' Appropriately labels the data set with descriptive variable names
+  Appropriately labels the data set with descriptive variable names
-#  Names of `Feature` are labeled using descriptive variable names.
+	Names of `Feature` are labeled using descriptive variable names.

 # STEP 5
-#' Creates a second,independent tidy data set and output as "tidydataset.txt"
+  Creates a second,independent tidy data set and output as "tidydataset.txt"
-# From the data set in step 4, creates a second, independent tidy data set
-# with the average of each variable for each activity and each subject.
+	From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#' Create Codebook
+# Create Codebook